-Net sales in the first quarter of 2005 increased 15% compared to the first quarter of 2004 resulting from an estimated increase in units shipped of approximately 9%, while overall selling prices increased by 6%.
+Net sales in the first six months of 2005 increased 9% compared to the first six months of 2004 resulting from an estimated increase in units shipped of approximately 5%, while overall selling prices increased by 4%.
 Overall selling prices increased as a result of the Lumber Market (see "Historical Lumber Prices"), since our pricing practices are designed to pass these costs along to our customers.
+(See "Impact of the Lumber Market on Our Operating Results.")
+We estimate that our unit sales increased by 2% as a result of business acquisitions and new plants, while our unit sales out of existing facilities increased by 3%.